 Potassium is therefore highly incompatible chemical element in the mantle rocks.
 Potassium is among the first ones to escape from the mantle to the crust if an opportunity presents itself.
 It happens when rocks start to melt. basalt that forms when the mantle rock peridotite partially melts contains much more potassium than peridotite itself (0.88 and 0.24%, respectively)3.
 But potassium is incompatible in basalt as well and leaves it as soon as possible (when basalt melts).
-And so it goes until very evolved rocks like granite form that contain significant amount of potassium that is gathered from tens of times larger volumes of molten peridotite.
+And so it goes until very evolved rocks like granite form that contain significant amounts of potassium that is gathered from tens of times larger volumes of molten peridotite.

 Potassium belongs to the alkali metals group.
 Other geologically significant metals in this group are sodium and lithium.
 These elements are very reactive because they contain only one outermost electron.
 They are therefore always on the lookout for potential partners.
 We will never find uncombined potassium in nature because of that.
 Potassium tends to form ionic compounds.
 Potassium and sodium are very similar to each other chemically and their behaviour in geological materials is analogous as well.

 Potassium has three natural isotopes with mass numbers 39 (isotopic abundance 93.26%), 40 (0.012%), and 41 (6.73%).
 Isotope with a mass number 40 is radioactive.
 Hence, common minerals like mica and K-feldspar are weakly radioactive too.
-This is not life-threatening because the concentration is low but it has geological consequences.
+This is not life-threatening because the concentration is low, but it has geological consequences.
 Radioactive decay is an important source of Earth’s internal heat.
 Because the concentration of potassium is so much higher in the continental crust than in the mantle, the geothermal gradient and heat production is also higher there.
-Potassium is not the only heat-producing element but other heat-producers (uranium and thorium) are also highly incompatible in the mantle and therefore gather in the continental crust just as potassium does.
+Potassium is not the only heat-producing element, but other heat-producers (uranium and thorium) are also highly incompatible in the mantle and therefore gather in the continental crust just as potassium does.

 Glauconite pellets in marine sand from France.
 Width of view 6.5 mm.